Socialists Win In Spanish Election; Far-Right Party Gains Seats For First Time

 "We made it happen," Sánchez told supporters in Madrid, according to The Guardian.
 "We've sent out the message that we don't want to regress or reverse.
 We want a country that looks forward and advances."

 But in order to advance, the Socialists will have to work with smaller parties to reach the 176 seats required to form a coalition government.
-It's unclear what such a coalition might look like, even if it partnered with the far-left United We Can party, which won 42 seats, that left-wing alliance wouldn't have enough seats to control the government.
+It's unclear what such a coalition might look like; even if it partnered with the far-left United We Can party, which won 42 seats, that left-wing alliance wouldn't have enough seats to control the government.

 The main opposition party, the conservative People's Party, fared poorly.
 It won only 66 seats — 17% of the vote — less than half the number of seats it secured during the last election in 2016.
 According to the New York Times, it was the worst performance in its history.